 While all criminal charges are serious, the type of punishment you may face depends on how the charge is classified.
 Was your charge a misdemeanor or a felony?
 The criminal lawyers in Rock Hill, SC at the Law Offices of Michael L. Brown, Jr. want you to understand the differences between these two types of charges.

 A felony is the most serious criminal charge an individual can receive.
 If you’re found guilty, you may face a prison sentence of a year or more.
 Criminal charges that are considered felonies include, but are not limited to, murder, kidnapping, rape, arson, and burglary.
 A criminal attorney in South Carolina will be able to explain your charges and the potential consequences.

 What is a misdemeanor?

 A misdemeanor is less serious than a felony.
 If convicted and sentenced to time in prison, misdemeanors usually carry sentences of a year or less.
 These charges typically allow room for better plea bargains.
 However, you should still do all you can to make sure your side of the story is heard.
-Criminal lawyers in South Carolina are ready to represent you and fight for the best outcome in your case.
+A criminal lawyer in South Carolina is ready to represent you and fight for the best outcome in your case.

 When you need a criminal attorney, call the experienced criminal lawyers in Rock Hill, SC at the Law Offices of Michael L. Brown Jr.